Quantum Liouville Cosmology: Wavefunctions at one loop and beyond

 which follows from \eqref{eq:bdy_det_light}, \eqref{eq:moduli_integral_result} and \eqref{eq:bulk_det}.
 This factor can be absorbed by renormalizing the cosmological constants, $\Lambda \to \Lambda (1 + \frac{6}{\cL} \delta_\Lambda)$ and $\Lambda_\mathrm{b} \to \Lambda_\mathrm{b} (1 + \frac{6}{\cL} \delta_{\Lambda_\mathrm{b}})$, producing the additional factor

 when evaluated on the saddle point.
 Equivalently, rescaling $L \to L(1 + \frac{6}{\cL}\delta_L)$ in \eqref{eq:Psi_K_light_one-loop} while keeping $LK$ fixed produces a factor $e^{\delta_L}$, whereas $LK \to LK (1 + \frac{6}{\cL} \delta_{LK})$ gives a factor $e^{[-1 + 2/(1+\gamma_K^2)] \delta_{LK}}$, at leading order as $\cL \to -\infty$.
-Demanding that this renormalization is independent of $a$ and subleading in $\cL$ explains why we have not included the factors $\cL e^{\cL/6}/(2a-1)$ in $\scheme$. \footnote{Here, we only discuss finite counterterms.
-In addition, there are diverging ones that are implicitly taken care of by the zeta function regularization.} One may, of course, allow for an $a$-dependent finite renormalization of the vertex operators, but that is not necessary to produce finite results.
-As we will see below, the counterterms do not spoil the Bessel function structure of the wavefunction in the length basis.
+Demanding that this renormalization is independent of $a$ and subleading in $\cL$ explains why we have not included the factors $\cL e^{\cL/6}/(2a-1)$ in $\scheme$.
+One may, of course, allow for an $a$-dependent finite renormalization of the vertex operators, but that is not necessary to produce finite results. \footnote{Here, we only discuss finite counterterms.
+In addition, there are divergent ones that are implicitly taken care of by the zeta function regularization.} As we will see below, the counterterms do not spoil the Bessel function structure of the wavefunction in the length basis.

 From \cite{Fateev:2000ik,Teschner:2000md,Anninos:2024iwf,Bautista:2021ogd} and the discussion in §\ref{sec:Liouville_wfn}, we expect